0Raghav-Sharma0/gitPulse/README.md

 ### Explanation

-1️⃣ A user submits a **GitHub repository or profile**.

-2️⃣ GitPulse retrieves repository data through the **GitHub API**.

-3️⃣ The system builds a **file index and dependency graph**.

-4️⃣ Each file is analyzed using **full-file context parsing** instead of fragmented chunks.
+GitPulse analyzes repositories using **full-file context instead of fragmented code chunks**.

-5️⃣ AI models analyze:
+1. User submits a repository
+2. GitHub API retrieves repository structure
+3. Files are indexed and parsed

-* architecture patterns
+4. AI models analyze architecture and patterns
-* module relationships
-* dependency flows
-* security risks

-6️⃣ The results are transformed into:

-* interactive chat answers
-* architecture diagrams
-* security reports
+5. Insights are generated for chat, diagrams, and security reports
-* dependency insights

 ---